BananasRule/DDNSService-Cloudflare/README.md

 - SMTP (Mail) notifications when a change is made or an error occours

 ## License
-Please see license.md for information
+Please see LICENSE.md for information.
+Please note that markdown may make the license appear weird.
+The raw file is the license.

 ## Acknowledgements
 This software uses the requests library licensed under the Apache License 2.0